 This paper extends deception detection to deception reasoning, further providing objective evidence to support subjective judgment.
 To facilitate subsequent research, we build a dataset, define evaluation metrics, and open-source data and code.
-In this paper, we reveal the performance of mainstream LLMs in deception reasoning and show the progress of Chinese LLMs in reasoning ability.
+Then, we reveal the performance of mainstream LLMs and show the progress of Chinese LLMs in reasoning ability.
 Meanwhile, we prove the rationality of our dataset construction strategy and the naturalness of our synthetic dialogues.
-Moreover, this task can also serve as a reasoning benchmark for current LLMs.
+This task can also serve as a reasoning benchmark for current LLMs.

-499 Limitations
+Limitations

-There are several limitations that can be addressed in future research.
-First, our deception dataset 501 relies on GPT-4, which requires API call costs.
-Therefore, we only select a part of legal instruments from CAIL2018 instead of using the entire 504 505 dataset.
-Future research will consider using all legal instruments for dialogue generation.
-Secondly, this paper evaluates the performance of mainstream 507 LLMs but does not cover all LLMs.
-In the future, 509 we will expand the evaluation scope.
-Thirdly, we focus on the rationality of reasoning rather than the 510 authenticity of deceptive behaviors.
-Therefore, to 511 reduce the cost of data collection, this paper mainly 512 uses synthetic dialogues.
-In the future, we will 513 also do some experiments on real interrogation di-514 alogues.
-Fourthly, video generation has become 515 increasingly popular.
-In the future, we will synthe-516 size multimodal data and expand text-based decep-517 tion reasoning to multimodal deception reasoning.
-518
+Several limitations can be addressed in future research.
+First, our deception dataset relies on GPT-4, 528 which requires API call costs.
+Therefore, we only select a part of legal instruments from CAIL2018 instead of using the entire dataset.
+Future research 531 will consider using all legal instruments for dia-532 logue generation.
+Secondly, this paper evaluates 533 the performance of mainstream LLMs but does not 534 cover all LLMs.
+In the future, we will expand the evaluation scope.
+Thirdly, we focus on the reason-536 ableness of reasoning rather than the authenticity of deceptive behaviors.
+Therefore, to reduce the 538 cost of data collection, this paper mainly uses syn-540 thetic dialogues.
+In the future, we will also add some experiments on real interrogation dialogues.
+541 Fourthly, inspired by recent research on Chain of 542 Thoughts (CoT), in the future, we will also intro-543 duce CoT into our deception reasoning to simulate 544 human analysis and define evaluation metrics to 545 assess its rationality.
+Fifthly, video generation has 546 become increasingly popular.
+We will synthesize 547 548 multimodal data and expand text-based deception reasoning to multimodal deception reasoning.
+549

-519 Societal Impacts
+550 Societal Impacts

-This paper uses legal instruments for dataset con-520 struction.
-On the one hand, legal instruments may 522 provide guidance to criminals.
+This paper uses legal instruments for dataset construction.
+On the one hand, legal instruments may provide guidance to criminals.
 But on the other hand, legal instruments can also remind people not to commit crimes.
-This paper has similar potential 524 societal impacts as legal instruments.
-Although our 525 research revolves around deception, our main goal is to detect deception and provide evidence to sup-527 port the judgment.
-This tool is of great significance 528 for the police to improve integration efficiency and 529 strengthen social security.
+This paper has similar potential societal impacts as legal instruments.
+Although our research revolves around deception, our main goal is to detect deception and provide evidence to support the judgment.
+This tool is of great significance for the police to improve integration efficiency and strengthen social security.